 news

-It was a warm Sunday morning and Australia’s 17th sitting Prime Minister was unwinding after wrapping up his first full year in office.
+It was a warm Sunday morning, and our 17th prime minister was unwinding after wrapping up his second full year in office.

 Holt had a holiday home in Portsea, Victoria, and after watching British round-the-world sailor Alec Rose arrive at Port Phillip Bay with a group of friends, Holt suggested they have a swim before lunch.